-- 106. Construction Planning.
-Inadequate planning could lead to non-implementation of EMP during the construction phase and result in significant environmental impacts leading to non-compliance with ADB's environmental safeguard requirements. - 107.
+- 115. Construction Planning.
+Inadequate planning could lead to non-implementation of EMP during the construction phase and result in significant environmental impacts leading to non-compliance with ADB's environmental safeguard requirements. - 116.
 To ensure that EMP will be implemented during the construction phase, the contractor should, prior to start of construction activities: - (i) Designate an Environmental Health and Safety Officer (EHSO). - (ii) Conduct training on the rationale for and implementation of the SEMP and EMP to enhance general understanding and clarify responsibilities regarding implementation, including monitoring and reporting, must also be provided to relevant staff of contractors (including EHSOs) - (iii) The Contractor will be required to submit to PMU, for review and approval, a SEMP including (a) proposed sites/locations for construction work camps, storage areas, hauling roads, lay down areas, disposal areas for solid and hazardous wastes, (b) specific mitigation measures following the approved EMP; (c) monitoring program as per EMP; and (d) budget for SEMP implementation.
 No works can commence prior to approval of SEMP.
 The SEMP will include the following: - a.
 Construction Compound Management Plan; - b.
 Construction Traffic Management Plan; - c.
 Construction Health and Safety Plan (including COVID-19 H&S guidance); - d.
 Materials Management Plan; - e.
 Noise and Vibration Management Plan - f.
 Water Quality Management Plan; - g.
 Dust Management Plan; - h.
-Waste Management Plan; and - Emergency Incident Response Plan. - 108.
+Waste Management Plan; and - i.
+Emergency Incident Response Plan. - 117.
 Excavation Works.
-Excavations may affect local drainage patterns if surface and groundwater collect in voids as they are being dug. - 109.
-To mitigate, the contractor will ensure the following: - (i) All excavations shall be done to the minimum dimension as required for safety and working facility. - (ii) The excavation shall be executed in such a manner that the contractor does not damage or interfere with existing services or structures.
-If damage or interference is so caused, the contractor shall make arrangements with the supply and/or building owner to execute the repairs at the contractor's own cost. - (iii) All excavations and other work shall be carried out during nighttime at busy road section.
+Excavations may affect local drainage patterns if surface and groundwater collect in voids as they are being dug. - 118.
+To mitigate, the contractor will ensure the following: - (i) All excavations shall be done to the minimum dimension as required for safety and working facility.

+- (ii) The excavation shall be executed in such a manner that the contractor does not damage or interfere with existing services or structures.
+If damage or interference is so caused, the contractor shall make arrangements with the supply and/or building owner to execute the repairs at the contractor's own cost. - (iii) All excavations and other work shall be carried out during nighttime at busy road section. - (iv) Road drains and channels shall be kept free from obstructions at all times.